FedorIvanov37/sv-terminal/README.md

   --print-config        Print configuration parameters --config-file CONFIG_FILE
-                        Set configuration file path
+                        Set configuration file path --api-mode            Run signal in API mode
 ```

 ## CLI examples

-Below are a few examples of CLI commands.
+Using the command line interface, you can write flexible transaction test scenarios.
+Below are a few examples of
+CLI commands.
 It is not a complete list of possible combinations.
 See [CLI Usage](#cli-Usage) to get all the commands

 ### Command examples